 All green tea extracts are not the same.
 Vitabase Green Tea Extract is produced by a European company under strict quality control standards without using harsh solvents.
 This extract contains 50 percent catechins.

 Culinary Uses of Green Tea

-People who are sensitive to, or cautioned to reduce or avoid, caffeine, can use Celestial Seasonings Decaf Green Tea, which is still shown to have the same medicinal properties and qualities.
+People who are sensitive to, or cautioned to reduce or avoid, caffeine, can use decaf green tea, which is still shown to have the same medicinal properties and qualities.